Lamplighter

-A lamplighter is a person employed to light and maintain candle or, later, gas street lights.
-Very few exist today as most gas street lighting has long been replaced by electric lamps.
+A lamplighter or gaslighter is a person employed to light and maintain street lights.
+These included candles, oil lamps, and gas lighting.

-Function

-Lights were lit each evening, generally by means of a wick on a long pole.
+Public street lighting was developed in the 16th century.
+During this time, lamplighters toured public streets at dusk, lighting outdoor fixtures by means of a wick on a long pole.
 At dawn, the lamplighter would return to put them out using a small hook on the same pole.
-Early street lights were generally candles, oil, and similar consumable liquid or solid lighting sources with wicks.

-Other duties

-Another lamplighter duty was to carry a ladder and renew the candles, oil, or gas mantles.
+Other duties include carrying a ladder and renewing the candles, oil, or gas mantles.

 In some communities, lamplighters served in a role akin to a town watchman; in others, it may have been seen as little more than a sinecure.